agodunov/smarfor-icl/README.md

 * This code is not for trading due to lack of last month data in FRED database
 * You have to use python 3.8 due to compatibility issue with FRED API
 * The LR and NN models are sensitive to the scaling of features, therefore if the market reveals an unusual pattern then the performance might be worse than expected.
-* The result is too good so it should be necessary to investigate if it was a leakage of information from future, during revisions of past economic  indicators by the government.
+* It should be necessary to investigate if it was a leakage of information from future, during revisions of past economic  indicators by the government.

 ## CONTACT
 Get connected with me via [linkedin profile](http://www.linkedin.com/in/andrey-godunov) if you wish to discuss the implementation of real trading algorithm.